bryanwongyk/vsavic.netlify.app/README.md

-<p style="text-align: center; font-weight: bold; font-size: 2rem">vsa-vic-clone v1</p>
+<p style="text-align: center; font-weight: bold; font-size: 2rem">vsa-vic-mock-up v1</p>

 ---
+>Note: This website was built after completing my first two online courses on front-end development, so there are many improvements that can be made.
 # 1. Overview
 ## 1.1 Summary
-The goal of this project is to practice fundamental front-end web development skills by creating a mock-up website of the Vietnamese Students' Association club.
+The goal of this project is to practice fundamental front-end web development skills by creating a mock-up website for the Vietnamese Students' Association club.
+This means using pure HTML, CSS, and JavaScript without the use of any other frameworks or libraries.

-# 2. Organisation
-## 2.1 Progress Tracking
-A kanban board (Trello) will be used to document tasks to be completed.
-These tasks will be categorised into one of three columns:
-* TO DO
-* IN PROGRESS
-* COMPLETED

-# 3. Technologies
+# 2. Technologies
-The website's stack comprises of the following:
+The stack comprises of the following:
-* HTML
+* HTML, CSS, JavaScript
-* SASS
+* SASS pre-compiler for CSS

 The down-side of not using a CMS (Content Management System) is that the websites' contents must be directly edited in the HTML files themselves.